James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Most titles for paintings found in this catalogue however, have been assigned primarily for purposes

-wording regarding the compositions subject matter, and secondarily in order to offer keywords
+regarding the compositions subject matter, and secondarily in order to offer keywords within

 Painting sizes indicated in this catalogue are always noted with the vertical or height measurement

-horizontal or width dimension.
-Occasionally, noted sizes have been found to be incorrect when private
+width dimension.
+Occasionally, noted sizes have been found to be incorrect when private owners have

-measurements, and have not included that portion of the composition hidden behind the rabbet of the
+have not included that portion of the composition hidden behind the rabbet of the frame.
+Sometimes too,

 From his earliest paintings until his last, Alten most often signed his work as "M. Alten".

-era from about 1890 until about 1909; however, his signature has frequently been found with all of the
+about 1890 until about 1909; however, his signature has frequently been found with all of the letters

 Infrequently, Alten signed with the initials M.A. only.
 Although rare, such initialed pictures have

-to apply an extended tilde or wavy line beneath his name.
-During the teens that line often began with
+extended tilde or wavy line beneath his name.
+During the teens that line often began with a hook then

 Throughout his career his signature varied with the application of serifs at the ends of brushstrokes,